 Swap the tank, all downstream rules re-evaluate.
 Skimmer rating rechecked, flow turnover recomputed, heater band reassessed.
 No stale numbers.

-The full ruleset is in rules.json.
+The full ruleset is summarized below by category, with the rule key, severity, and what each check actually does.
 Spot a rule that's wrong, or one we're missing?
-Email rules@reefcrafter.com or open an issue.
-Suggestions are reviewed before they ship — community input shapes the backlog, it doesn't auto-publish.
+Email rules@reefcrafter.com.
+Suggestions are reviewed against published specs and accepted practice before they ship — input shapes the backlog, it doesn't auto-publish.

 Display volume, sump volume, stand load, and footprint.
 The tank is the constraint everything else has to live inside.